kateham/tra-thesis/README.md

 * [scripts](scripts): Scripts to process data
 * [team-challenge](team-challenge): Challenge for teammates

-*Note: Files were moved from another folder, and file paths are not yet updated.*
+*Note: File paths may not be updated.*